 In Texas, this process tends to happen very quickly.
-Texas foreclosure laws are such that the minimum time frames between notices are shorter than they are in most other states.
+Texas foreclosure law is such that the minimum time frames between notices are shorter than they are in most other states.

 So, how long does the foreclosure process take in Texas?
-For that matter, how does foreclosure work in Texas?
-Let's examine it step by step.
+For that matter, we need to answer “how does home foreclosure work in Texas?”
+Let’s examine it step by step.

 How Long Do You Have?

-According to the federal law that regulates banking, you must be delinquent for 120 days before a lender can serve you with a notice of foreclosure.
-However, there are some independent lenders that do not fall under this law's jurisdiction and can begin foreclosure at any time after the loan goes into default.
+According to the federal law that regulates banking, you must be delinquent for 120 days before a mortgage lender can serve you with a notice of foreclosure.
+However, there are some independent lenders that do not fall under this law’s jurisdiction and can begin to give you a foreclosure notice at any time after the loan goes into default.

 The Next Step – Notice of Default and Acceleration